Belief-Invariant and Quantum Equilibria in Games of Incomplete Information: Equilibria with communication and correlation resources

 \paragraph{An example.} Consider again the {\tt CHSH} game defined above.
 It is easy to check that the belief-invariant equilibrium described above is not correlated.
 Indeed, a shared random variable is not sufficient to understand which game players are actually playing and to understand if they need to coordinate or to anti-coordinate.

 An example of correlated equilibrium for this game is $(\id, Q)$ with $Q(00)= Q(11) = 1/2$.
 Here, the action of each player does not depend on the other player's type.
-Anyway, it is still convenient for the player to follow the suggestion, since they will receive payoff $1$ with probability $3/4$ and there is no alternative action that allows them to receive this payoff with larger probability.
+Anyway, it is still convenient for the player to follow the suggestion, since they will receive payoff $1$ \dio{with probability $1$ if their observed type is 0, and with probability $1/2$ otherwise,} and there is no alternative action that allows them to receive this payoff with larger probability.
 Observe that this equilibrium is not a Nash equilibrium, since it requires shared randomness and cannot be factorized.
-A Nash equilibrium with the same payoff is $(\id, Q)$ with $Q(00)= 1$.
+A Nash equilibrium with the same payoffs is $(\id, Q)$ with $Q(00)= 1$.